talal-najam/gullak/README.md

 - REST API: NodeJS and Express.
 - Frontend: ReactJS and Redux for state management.
 - UI Framework: Bootstrap 4
-- Database: MongoDB.
+- Database: MongoDB
-- Deployment: The application is hosted on an Ubuntu droplet on Digital Ocean.
+- Deployment: Ubuntu droplet on Digital Ocean.

 The live version of __Gullak__ can be visited at https://gullak.tk